ebaauw/homebridge-music/README.md

 ### Player and Speakers
 Homebridge Music creates an accessory *Music* for the player.
-By default, this accessory contains a single `Switch` service, with the same name as the accessory.
+By default, this accessory contains a single `ÂSwitch` service, with the same name as the accessory.
 In addition to the standard `On` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Change Track`, and `Current Track` (read-only).

 For each AirPlay or Airfoil speaker, Homebridge Music creates an additional accessory, named after the speaker.